Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 }

-MCP connections do not require access.json, baseUrl, or format.
+MCP connections do not require policy.json, baseUrl, or format.
 See MCP Servers for full details on transports and configuration.

 Fields